 Eight FREE Sashiko Patterns to Stitch - Set 2

-This form of embroidery - which is also popular in quilting - uses straight or curved geometric designs stitched in a repeating pattern.
-The Japanese word Sashiko means little stabs and refers to the small stitches used in this form of needlework.
-You can read more about origins of Sashiko stitching here.
+This form of embroidery—which also is popular in quilting—uses straight or curved geometric designs stitched in a repeating pattern.
+The Japanese word sashiko means "little stabs" and refers to the small stitches used in this form of needlework.

-In this pattern, I'm providing a second set of eight designs(shown above )- patterns 9 through 16 - so you can try Sashiko stitching.
-You will find the full-size patterns for each design, as well as a diagram showing you how to work the sashiko stitch, on the following pages.Continue to 2 of 9 below.
+In this collection, a set of eight designs—patterns 9 through 16—is provided.
+You will find a full-size pattern for each design, as well as a diagram showing you how to work the sashiko stitch.

 Sashiko Pattern 9

-Sashiko patterns are worked in continuous lines and knots are not used.
-Thread tails are typically not seen on either side of a traditionally-worked design.
+Sashiko patterns are worked in continuous lines without knots.
+Thread tails are typically not seen on either side of a traditionally worked design.
 Instead, the tails produced by starting and ending a length of thread are hidden between the two layers of fabric.
 For designs that are not to be seen on both sides, a temporary away knot can be used, and thread tails threaded through the back side of the stitching.

 Sashiko Pattern 10